georgeolee/URP-shaders/UVMapTexture/README.md

 All values are in object space.

-Has a toggle for rendering the mesh normally (using vertex position and the MVP matrix) instead of as a UV map for debugging purposes.
+Has a toggle for rendering the mesh normally (using vertex position * MVP matrix instead of UV as output location).
+For debugging stuff.

-(That's mostly why UV is included as an input option.)
+(That also the only reason UV is up there as an input option – I'm not sure why anyone would ever need a UV to UV map.)

 ## Input Range